Pubs in our area

 - Old Buckenham

 17th Century Grade II listed free house overlooking the biggest village green in the country (40 acres).
 The interior is split into four distinct areas with some quarry tiled floors.
-There are two drinking areas serving Adnams beers and a restaurant.
 A large baronial style hall function room on the left of the building is used as a carvery on Sunday lunchtimes.
-Beers may be served under CO2.
-Re-opened June 2017
+Re-opened November 2021 under the management of Woodforde's Brewery.

 - Ox & Plough

 Family friendly pub on one of the largest village greens in England.
 A community pub at the centre of village life.
 Two open plan drinking areas, one being quiet, without TV or electronic game machines.
-Garden at front of pub overlooks the village green.
-Real ale dispensed from three to five hand pumps.
-Member of Oakham Academy and serves various changing Oakham ales.
+Large garden at front of pub overlooks the village green.
+Real ale dispensed from four to six hand pumps.
 Bar snacks only.
-Oakham Green Devil is regular keg.
+Motorbike Tuesday evenings April-October (Burgers available).
+Thursday night is fish and chips (external vendor)

 - Gamekeeper (01953) 860397 The Green Old Buckenham NR17 1RE